joagonca/bmw_cardata/README.md

 - You must be the PRIMARY user of the vehicle in BMW ConnectedDrive
 - SECONDARY users cannot access CarData API

+### Entity shows "Unavailable"

+- This occurs when MQTT is disconnected and no previous data exists
+- Once data is received, entities retain their last known value even if MQTT temporarily disconnects
+- After a restart, previous values are restored automatically

 ## Development

 ### File Structure